 A degree-day model has been designed to identify important periods in L. subjuncta phenology through the growing season.
 The lower and upper thresholds for L. subjuncta are 44 and 90ºF.
 A horizontal cutoff is used when calculating degree-days using maximum and minimum temperatures beginning March 1.
 A degree-day look-up table for L. subjuncta and a degree day development phenology table are available.

 The detailed phenology descriptions presented here are expected to make the timing of insecticide applications more accurate and therefore more effective.
-For example, the ideal timing for the application of a “selective” pesticide with relatively short residual activity is when the majority of egg hatch is complete and most larvae are of a susceptible stage – third instar or earlier.
-First generation egg hatch is estimated to be 80% complete by approximately 1044 degree-days (see phenology table).
-During the interval of 1035-1170 degree-days, all larvae collected during model development were in the first through third instars.
-This time frame represents the best opportunity to control L. subjuncta with a single insecticide application.
-The 135 degree-day window equates to an average of 10 calendar days based on 30-year average temperatures in central Washington.
-This period provides sufficient time to apply an insecticide under acceptable climatic conditions.
-During the second generation, 80% egg hatch is estimated at 3042 degree-days.
-The best timing for an insecticide application against larvae of the second generation is between 2970-3105 degree-days.
-This represents a period of 7 calendar days based on 30-year average temperatures in central Washington.
+For example, the ideal timing for the application of a “selective” pesticide with relatively short residual activity is when the majority of larvae are of a susceptible stage – third instar or earlier.
+Therefore, control sprays should be applied by 1230-1250 degree-days, when only about 10% of the larvae are in their 4th instar.
+This time represents the best opportunity to control L. subjuncta with a single insecticide application.

 Another use of the model is to provide growers and crop consultants with a tool to schedule a larval sampling activity just prior to the time for an optimum insecticide application.
 By sampling just prior to the windows discussed above an estimate of the number of larvae or percent shoot feeding can be made to ascertain the need to apply a control.